michaelcaterisano/restaurant-vendor-orders/README.md

 ### [GitHub Pages](https://pages.github.com/)

-> Note: this feature is available with `react-scripts@0.2.0` and higher.
+> Product: this feature is available with `react-scripts@0.2.0` and higher.

 #### Step 1: Add `homepage` to `package.json`